apache/metron/metron-deployment/other-examples/manual-install/Manual_Install_CentOS6.md

 ### Miscellaneous Issues ###

+- There's currently a bug in Metron 0.4.0 where Metron REST doesn't start when restarting the Metron services.
+This bug was fixed in METRON-990 (https://github.com/apache/metron/pull/613/commits/1a9b19a0101ada58cb671ab224934f304df6fff8) but unfortunately, this fix didn't make the 0.4.0 release.
+In order to fix this, edit the file "/etc/rc.d/init.d/metron-rest" and on line 148, change "$0 start" to "$0 start $2".

 - I had a problem with Zeppelin after rebooting this machine and had to manually create the Zeppelin run directory:
 ```
 # mkdir /var/run/zeppelin